bcmullins/bcmullins.github.io/research.md

 <img style="float: right; display: inline-block" width="40%" height="40%"  src="/images/model.png">

-We introduce the topological notion of anchors as a formal analogue to the [theory of probabilisitic anchors](https://homes.cs.washington.edu/~marcotcr/aaai18.pdf) to study the interpretability of machine learning classification models.
-With topological anchors, we derive lower bounds for interpretability of classes of machine learning models by their topological complexity.
-Through this perspective, there is a correspondence between learning theoretic solvablility and classifier interpretability.
+This project studies connections between the topological properties of machine learning classification models and the interpretability of those models.
+We introduce a rigorous grounding for the [theory of probabilisitic anchors](https://homes.cs.washington.edu/~marcotcr/aaai18.pdf).
+Through this perspective, there exists a correspondence between learning theoretic solvablility and classifier interpretability.

 ## Multi-period Income Mobility